 The following year Lopez faced Philadelphia’s Matthew Franklin in a classic crossroads showdown between two leading contenders, one on his way up, the other, now a veteran of three world title fight defeats, seemingly on his way down.
-The grueling fight was decided in round 11 when the referee, concerned for Yaqui after he had sustained a deep gash over his left eye, stopped the bout.
-It was back to the drawing board for Lopez, whereas Franklin won the WBC title in his very next fight, a thrilling brawl against Marvin Johnson, and became a certified attraction.
-He converted to Islam, changed his name to Matthew Saad Muhammad, and enjoyed the money and renown that came with being a world champion and having his title defenses broadcast on national television.
+The grueling fight was decided in round eleven when the referee, concerned for Yaqui after he had sustained a deep gash over his left eye, stopped the bout.
+It was back to the drawing board for Lopez, whereas Franklin won the WBC title in his very next fight, a thrilling brawl against Marvin Johnson, to become a certified attraction.
+He converted to Islam, changed his name to Matthew Saad Muhammad, and enjoyed the money and renown that came with being a world champion and having his fights broadcast on national television.

 Meanwhile, Lopez, now viewed by many as a hard-luck fighter destined to never get the break he needed, struggled to remain in line for yet another chance at the brass ring.
 A loss to prison inmate James Scott was a huge setback, but Yaqui followed up with a pair of wins and Saad Muhammad made good on a promise he delivered to Lopez after their first meeting.
-No one had been entirely satisfied with the result of that clash and Matthew had told Yaqui that if he won the title, he would give Lopez a shot.
+No one had been entirely satisfied with the result of that clash and Matthew had told Yaqui that if he won the title, he would make sure a Saad Muhammad vs Lopez II match took place.
 And so he did, at a place called the Great Gorge Playboy Club and on live national television.

-As early as round one, they were proved right.
-The challenger started out circling and using his jab to keep Muhammad at bay, but the champion showed little respect as he tried to bring his power to bear.
-Two minutes in, he unleashed a volley of thudding shots that momentarily put the Californian on his heels before Lopez came back with a series of stinging left hooks.
-In the second, Lopez again sought to box in a disciplined manner, but when he shook Muhammad with a right he followed up aggressively, nailing the champion with hooks to open a small cut over Matthew’s right eye and win the round.
+And as early as round one, those cynics were proved correct.
+The challenger started by circling and using his jab to keep Muhammad at bay, but the champion put on the pressure, looking to bring his power to bear.
+Two minutes in, he unleashed a volley of thudding shots that momentarily put the Californian on his heels before Lopez came right back, standing his ground and unleashing a series of stinging left hooks.
+It was more of the same in the second, as Lopez again sought to box in a disciplined manner, but when he shook Muhammad with a right he followed up aggressively, nailing the champion with hooks to open a small cut over Matthew’s right eye and win the round.

-The terms were now set: a fast-paced action fight with Lopez landing more punches, while Muhammad stalked his man and looked for chances to bring his heavier guns into play.
-The challenger boxed with increasing confidence, backing Matthew up and creating openings with both his jab and some clever hand and foot feints, his left hook his chief weapon.
-Muhammad rebounded at the end of round three behind a series of hard jabs, but it was still the challenger’s round.
+The terms were now set: a fast-paced action fight with Lopez landing more punches, while Muhammad patiently stalked his man and looked for chances to bring his heavier guns into play.
+The challenger boxed with increasing confidence, backing Matthew up and creating openings by virtue of some clever hand and foot feints and a sharp jab, his left hook his chief weapon.
+Muhammad rebounded at the end of round three behind a series of heavy left leads, but it was still the challenger’s round.

-Up to this point, Yaqui Lopez was the better man, having won at least five of the completed seven rounds.
-There was still a long way to go, but if he continued to box with discipline, it was going to be difficult for the champion to turn the tide.
-But try to turn it he did, coming out hard for the eighth and letting his hands go, backing Lopez up and deepening a cut on the bridge of the challenger’s nose.
+Up to this point, Yaqui Lopez was the better man, having won at least five rounds.
+There was still a long way to go, but it was clear by not that if he continued to box with discipline, it was going to be difficult for the champion to turn the tide.
+But try to turn it Matthew did, coming out hard for the eighth and letting his hands go, backing Lopez up and deepening a cut on the bridge of the challenger’s nose.
 Yaqui had no choice but to stand his ground and slug it out.